Hasakah: Contemporary

 During the French mandate period, Assyrians fleeing ethnic cleansing in Iraq during the Simele massacre, established numerous villages along the Khabur River during the 1930s.
 French troops were stationed on Citadel Hill at that time.
-In 1942, there were 7,835 inhabitants in Al-Hasakah, several schools, two churches and a gas station.
+In 1942, there were 7,835 inhabitants in Hasakah, several schools, two churches and a gas station.
 The new city grew from the 1950s to become the administrative centre of the region.
-The economic boom in the cities of Qamishli and Al-Hasakah was a result of the irrigation projects started in the 1960s, which transformed northeastern Syria into a cotton-growing area.
+The economic boom in the cities of Qamishli and Hasakah was a result of the irrigation projects started in the 1960s, which transformed northeastern Syria into a cotton-growing area.

 On 23 March 1993, a large fire broke out in the Al-Hasakah Central Prison after prisoners protested the conditions there, leaving 61 inmates dead and 90 others injured.
 The detainees accused the police chief and the Syrian forces of having set the fire.
 The government blamed five inmates, who were executed on 24 May 1993.